Woe4/GraphingCPSC210/README.md

 ## Instructions for Grader

+- To start the program, run MainGUI (not Main)
 - To start inputting, you can input an equation as a function of x in the middle panel
-- Clicking enter will draw the graph on the left panel
+- Clicking enter will draw the graph on the left panel (this may take some time to load so please be patient)
 - Clicking enter will also add the input in the history in the middle top panel that is a list of previous inputs (add X's)